MozzBuilds/FloppyFish/README.md

 ### Performance
 * Countdown is only needed for first 3 seconds, but it actually runs in the background till the game stops

+### Bugs
+* Full background does not display on larger screens (ipad mini)
+* After multiple repetitive game overs, obstacles are rendered at two or three times the expected rate, game lags and eventually is unplayable.